Tag Archives: Regia Marina

 Which required an interesting loading process since they were front-stuffers.
 Keep in mind that the rate of fire on these pieces was one round every quarter-hour.

 In addition to their main guns, the battleships carried another recent invention in the form of a trio of submerged torpedo tubes for 14-inch Whitehead torpedos.
-These early devices could make 20.7-knots, had a range of 833 yards, and packed a 94-pound warhead.
-Italy would order an initial batch of 34 these tin fish, produced at Fiume, in 1879-80, then continue to buy small batches until they moved to larger diameter torpedoes in the 1890s.
+These early devices could make 20.7 knots, had a range of 833 yards, and packed a 94-pound warhead.
+Italy would order an initial batch of 34 of these tin fish, produced at Fiume, in 1879-80, then continue to buy small batches until they moved to larger diameter torpedoes in the 1890s.

 One other surprise that just Duilio was outfitted for was the carry of a stern-launched steam torpedo boat, the 76-foot, 26-ton Clio.
 The vessel was housed, combat-ready, in an 82x13x13-foot well deck, something that was really unheard of in the 1870s.

 Constructed in England by Thornycroft to a design by Italian engineer Luigi Borghi, Clio was equipped with a pair of stern-dropped 14-inch Whitehead torpedoes– the same used by the battleship’s own submerged tubes– and a 37mm deck gun.
-She could make 18 knots on her coal-fired locomotive boiler but was a day-runner with no accommodation for her 10-man crew.
+She could make 18 knots on her coal-fired locomotive boiler but was a day runner with no accommodation for her 10-man crew.
 Model at the Museo Storico Navale, photos by Emil Petrinic.

 Clio’s stack and mast folded to allow her to enter the battleship’s well deck.